davidwrede/chef-web-docs-1/includes_knife/includes_knife_search.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
+.. tag knife_search_summary

-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+Use the ``knife search`` subcommand to run a search query for information that is indexed on a Chef server.

-Use the ``knife search`` subcommand to run a search query for information that is indexed on a |chef server|.
+.. end_tag